tslocke/hobocookbook/tutorials/agility.markdown

     	text-transform: lowercase;
     }

-Next we'll move the main navigation bar to the top right of the page and change the way it looks.
+Next we'll move the main navigation bar to the top right of the page and change the way it looks:

     .page-header .main-nav {
     	position: absolute; top: 0; right: 0;